 Railtrack Riders operate pedal-powered four-wheel vehicles along the railway line between Maydena and National Park.
 The line traverses tall forests and provides insights into the region’s local heritage and scenic beauty.
 Journeys of different time and duration are available.
 National Park station is located near the entrance to Mount Field National Park and is approximately 70 km north-west of Hobart, and Maydena is approximately 80 km north-west of Hobart.

-Sheffield Steam & Heritage Centre
+Sheffield Steam and Heritage Centre

-Sheffield Steam & Heritage Centre operates a 1 km section of 610mm gauge railway at Sheffield.
+Sheffield Steam and Heritage Centre operates a 1 km section of 610mm gauge railway at Sheffield.
 On display at the site are the former Sheffield railway station and various items of machinery.
 Trains operate on the first weekend of each month using a former Commonwealth Carbide 0-4-0 well tank steam locomotive and heritage passenger carriages.
 Sheffield is the location for Steamfest on the first weekend of March each year, featuring displays of vintage machinery, traction engines, vintage cars and tractors, as well as other activities and entertainment.
 Sheffield is approximately 270 km north of Hobart.

 Tasmanian Transport Museum

 The Tasmanian Transport Museum has a collection of steam and diesel locomotives, railcars, passenger and goods rolling stock, trams, buses and other historical items.
 Exhibits include former Tasmanian Government Railways steam locomotives, a Climax logging locomotive, and X1, the first mainline diesel locomotive to operate in Australia.
 Also at the site are the former Newtown railway station building and former Botanic Gardens signal box.
-The museum is open on weekends and some public holidays.
+The museum is open on Sundays and some public holidays.
 Train rides operate twice each month, using a rail motor on the first Sunday and a steam locomotive on the third Sunday.
 The museum is located at Glenorchy, a northern suburb of Hobart.

 Wee Georgie Wood Steam Railway